andrekramer/erdna/README.md

 Bootstraps a simple object system so that object-oriented programming can be used (examples/objects),
 as well as allowing experimenting with functional, procedural and symbolic programming.
-Some concurrent programming examples (Actors) are includes in examples/conc.
+Some concurrent programming examples (Actors) are included in examples/conc.

 What if the Web was programmable in a uniform but flexible syntax?